-zHISR is an application execution profiler that lets users easily interface with z Systems Hardware Instrumentation to perform near-zero overhead, high-resolution hot spot analysis of programs running under z/OS.
+zHISR is an application execution profiler that lets users easily interface with IBM Z Hardware Instrumentation to perform near-zero overhead, high-resolution hot spot analysis of programs running under z/OS.
 This utility is a useful tool for software programmers, performance analysts and systems programmers.

 zHISR generates a "hot spot" analysis of customer, vendor or operating system program execution. zHISR normalizes sample data between faster zIIP and zAAP engines and slower sub-capacity coprocessors.
 You can start and stop hardware event data collections and view the status of a HIS run.
 The tool generates three reports:

 - Full analysis: the full analysis report displays all selected sample data.
 From this report, you can drill down to a spot analysis report for any line item.

 - Spot analysis: this detail report identifies the offsets of instruction addresses monopolizing CPU capacity.

 - Associated data: this report includes the program text in context.
 You specify the amount of context to include.

 When used with z/OS 2.1 systems or later, zHISR supports up to 128 concurrent collections.